Luos-io/Documentation/src/pages/luos-technology/message/od.md

-# What is an object dictionary?
+# Object dictionary

-An object dictionary (OD) allows different developers of different services to make them interoperate regardless of the unit they use on their code.
+An object dictionary (OD) allows various developers of different services to make them interoperate regardless of the units they use on their code.

 > Example: If *my_service1* uses an angle in radians and *my_service2* uses degrees, what is the unit they should use to share the angle information?

 An object dictionary defines a set of typical objects that can be transmitted through Luos messages.
-It allows to send these objects with an unit and to use it in any other units in other services.
+It allows to send these objects with a unit and to use it in any other units, in other services.

 Luos defines objects based on physical values following the SI standard.

-## Object and types
+## Objects and types

 Each object in the Object Dictionary has a specific Type.
 For example:
 ```c